keyuncheng/openec-lrctradeoff/README.md

 and maintenance mode for Azure-LRC(10,2,2) for our trade-off data placement with eta=1 (i.e., Trade-off-1).

-For your convenience, we provide a script ```exp_scripts/evaluation.py``` to automate the testbed experiments.
+We also provide a script ```exp_scripts/evaluation.py``` for testbed experiments.
 The experiment configurations are listed in
 ```exp_scripts/eval_settings.ini```.

 #### Configure Rack Topology